Sanjay-k-m/Sanjay-k-m/README.md

 ## 💡 About Me

-I'm an introvert who finds joy in building software that makes a difference.
+I'm an introvert who enjoys building software that makes life easier.
-I value clean code, focused development, and lifelong learning.
+I believe in focused effort, clean architecture, and continuous learning.
-Each project I build is a step toward mastering what I love.
+Every project is a personal challenge to grow as a developer.

 <p align="center">
   <img src="https://quotes-github-readme.vercel.app/api?type=horizontal&theme=tokyonight" />